Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 The auto bed leveling system uses a magnetic sensor on the left nozzle to map the build plate, ensuring accurate first layers without manual calibration.

-Flashforge Creator 4 printing a white 3D object with a smooth base and grooved sides on a dark platform, showcasing detail and precision.In a real-world case, the Creator 4’s IDEX system cut print time from 103 hours to 54 when producing a split model of the Kul-Sharif Mosque.
+Flashforge Creator 4 prints a white 3D object on a black surface inside a printer, showcasing its precision and technology.In a real-world case, the Creator 4’s IDEX system cut print time from 103 hours to 54 when producing a split model of the Kul-Sharif Mosque.

-Ornate white architectural model with domed top and tall spires, created by Flashforge Creator 4, showcasing intricate 3D printing details.
+Architectural model with ornate domes and spires created by Flashforge Creator 4, showcasing intricate 3D printing detail and precision.

 The Biomass Science and Technology Museum used the Creator 4 to create full-sized lampshades, relying on its 400 × 350 × 500 mm build volume and 65°C heated chamber for accuracy and warping prevention.
 Using UPM Formi bio-composite filament, chosen for its wood-like texture and translucency, they produced market-ready lampshades in over six hours directly from the printer.